 IUD Pros and Cons

 Like all contraception methods, IUDs provide benefits but there are some risks.
 Consider:

 - It represents a completely reversible form of birth control.

 - They start working as soon as they’re inserted.

-- Compare IUD vs pill, and IUD is often the better choice.
-You have to remember to take the pill every day while the IUD is maintenance-free.
+- Compare IUD vs. pill, and IUD is often the better choice.
+You have to remember to take medicine every day while the IUD is maintenance-free.
 Additionally, intrauterine devices are more effective.

 - IUDs also reduce the likelihood that an embryo can attach to your uterine wall, further lessening the chance of pregnancy.